solver27/gamerse-nft-contract/README.md

-# Artify-nft-contract
+# gamerse-nft-contract

 ## How it works

-### Artify NFT Contract
+### Gamerse NFT Contract

-This is core NFT contract of Artify
+This is core NFT contract of Gamerse

 ## Development